NAFTeam/NAFF/docs/src/Guides/03 Creating Commands.md

 ```

 !!! danger "Option Names"
-    Be aware that the option `name` and the function parameter need to be the same (In this example both are `integer_option`)
+    Be aware that the option `name` and the function parameter need to be the same (In this example both are `integer_option`).

 ## But I Want A Choice